 There are many people coming together to bring this vision to reality, a true community that cares deeply and is willing to wrestle with the tough questions, a community that agrees to surround and encourage our young people because they matter.
 All of them.
 No exceptions.

 Join us.
-Connectedness is not just for them.
-It’s for you, too.
-There are so, so many ways to be involved, and what you bring to the table is important.
+A sense of connection and belonging is essential for everyone.
+There are many ways to be involved, and what you bring to the table is important.

 “Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.” ~Margaret Mead